Healthcare staffing compliance: overcoming key challenges

 Healthcare recruitment is governed by strict laws that affect recruitment practices.
 Some of the common laws are:

-• The Joint Commission standards – require healthcare clinics to follow strict staffing, training, and credentialing protocols.
+• The Joint Commission standards: These standards require healthcare facilities to follow strict hiring, training, and credentialing protocols.

-• Equal Employment Opportunity (EEO) laws – Prevent discrimination in staffing practices and promote diversity in healthcare workplaces.
+• Equal Employment Opportunity (EEO) laws: Prevent discrimination in hiring practices and promote diversity in healthcare workplaces.

 • High costs due to agency markups and hidden fees